SMT Stencil Cleaning: Perfect Electronics Production Begins With a Clean Stencil

 Read more

-Ionic contamination IC ROSE test | © @The Sour Cherry Fotografie - Michaela Curtis
+A green circuit board is used to carry out the ionic contamination (IC) using the ROSE test. | © @The Sour Cherry Fotografie - Michaela Curtis

 Ionic Contamination on the Surface of Assemblie